learn-co-curriculum/structured-intro-the-learn-philosophy/README.md

 As mentioned previously, one of the time-consuming parts of getting started with programming is setting up your work environment.
 There's a lot room for error!
-Also many computers need extra programs or setup to be used for coding.
+Also, many computers need extra programs or setup to be used for coding.
 Many would-be developers have tossed their laptops out the window in frustration around environment setup.
 They wrongly assumed that "If I can't _set up_ the language, there's no way I can _use_ the language."
 Nothing can be